 There are several different coding systems for characters.
-The first step in defining a coding system is to specify the set of character we will encode.
-The second step is to define a bijective mapping between this set of character and a subset of integer numbers.
-A third step may be to define a way to encode a sequence of these integer numbers (that may be bigger than 255) to a sequence of integer numbers between 0 and 255.
-Optionally, you may define in an additional step some meaning for additional codes that are not used so far, for purpose such as controlling output device, of structuring files (defining records, blocks, etc).
+The first step in defining a coding system is to specify the set of characters we want to encode.
+The second step is to define a bijective mapping between this set of characters and a subset of integer numbers.
+A third step may be to define a way to encode integer numbers bigger than 255 as a sequence of integer numbers between 0 and 255.
+Optionally, you may define in an additional step some meaning for additional codes that are not used so far, for purposes such as controlling output device or structuring files (defining records, blocks, etc).

 For example, ASCII defines the following set of characters: